 Pajunen has received classical music degrees in the United States and Finland, and funding from the Jerome Foundation, Minnesota State Arts Board, Kone Foundation, American Scandinavian Foundation, and the Arts Council of Finland.
-She was the 2015/16 Finlandia Foundation Performer of the Year and is currently conducting graduate studies in the Contemporary Improvisation department of New England Conservatory (Boston).
+She was the 2015/16 Finlandia Foundation Performer of the Year and holds a Master of Music in Contemporary from New England Conservatory.

 © 2020 AND SAY WE DID